Links

 Program Focuses

-Funding opportunities: PADF works with journalists, media organizations, and civil society organizations to facilitate the free flow of independent information to ensure an informed citizenry and to hold government accountable for its responsibilities.
+Funding opportunities: PADF works with journalists, media organisations, and civil society organisations to facilitate the free flow of independent information to ensure an informed citizenry and to hold government accountable for its responsibilities.

 Geographical Priorities: Latin America and the Caribbean